phytec/kivy-demo/doc/tutorials/first-steps-kivy.rst

     # install kivy
     pip install kivy=2.1.0dev0

-Warning: The providers you are using on your computer and on your board are probably going to be different, please check regularly that your file is working correctly on the board too.

-Warning: If you plan to make a service and package your program, you should work in a python virtual environment.
+If you plan to make a service and package your program, you should work in a Python virtual environment.
 For more information on the subject, check `Python documentation for virtual environment <https://docs.python.org/3/library/venv.html>`_

+**WARNING** The providers you are using on your computer and on your board are probably going to be different, please check regularly that your file is working correctly on the board too.

-Note: If you are using a virtual environment, each time you go back to your project, you need to restart your environment !
+**NOTE** If you are using a virtual environment, each time you go back to your project, you need to restart your environment !

 Try the following python code to check that everything is working as it should on your computer.